By Mariia Kislitsyna Updated on February 17, 2022

 Hint for a newbie: Aperture determines how wide a lens is open when you take a picture.

 ISO.
 Just like in any other photography niche, the principle of using ISO is simple: keep it as low as possible unless your goal is a picture full of noise and grain.
 Experts suggest going no higher than 400.

 Hint for a newbie: ISO is used to determine how sensitive our camera sensor is to the source of light.

-No matter how good your shot is, there is always a room for improvement.
+No matter how good your shot is, there is always room for improvement.
 It is safe to say that taking pictures is only half the process.
-To make pictures truly eye-catching, a rational amount of retouch is necessary.
-Before you get lost in the variety of software available on market, you need to understand that your goal is to make pictures appealing while keeping them natural-looking.
+To make images truly eye-catching, a reasonable amount of retouch is necessary.
+Before you get lost in the variety of software available on the market, you need to understand that your goal is to make pictures appealing while keeping them natural-looking.

 There is a fair bit of software available, but if you want to save your time, feel free to rely on our choice.
 I suggest using Adobe Photoshop Lightroom or Photos for desktop, and VSCO or Snapseed for mobile.

 There are many things you can do to your photos, but don’t get frustrated and focus on the following tasks: